meetoseh/backend/docs/redis/keys.md

   messages are formatted as `(uint64, blob)`, where the blob is the json-serialized `EmailImageLookupResult` which includes the email image uid and extension.
   All numbers are big-endian encoded.

+- `ps:journal_chats:{uid}:events` is used by the journal chat websocket endpoint for streaming events to clients.
+Messages are formatted as (uint32, blob, uint64, blob) where the parts are:
+  - size of the first blob
+  - journal master key uid
+  - size of the second blob
+  - encrypted json object discriminated by type, with the keys:
+    - `counter`: a unique incrementing value that starts at 0 to indicate the first event.
+This should match the index in the corresponding `journal_chats:{uid}:events` key
+    - `type`: one of:
+      - `mutations`: this packet contains mutations which can be combined before forwarding has additional keys
+        - `mutations`: json array of json objects (SegmentDataMutation)
+          - `key`: json array of strings and integers for the path to where to insert the value
+          - `value`: the value to insert
+        - `more`: boolean indicating if there are more events after this
+      - `passthrough`: this packet contains an event that can be forwarded as is or dropped after inspection. it can make sense to drop a thinking-\* event if you know theres more events after already. has additional keys:
+        - `event`: the event to forward, which is enum-discriminated by type, where type is one of `thinking-bar`, `thinking-spinner`, or `error`, and the rest can be found by reading the websocket documentation for `/api/2/journals/chat` (specifically the events there)